dotnet/docs/docs/architecture/cloud-native/azure-data-storage.md

 ### Partitioning

-Azure Cosmos DB uses automatic [partitioning](https://docs.microsoft.com/azure/cosmos-db/partitioning-overview) to scale the database to meet the performance needs of your application.
+Azure Cosmos DB uses automatic [partitioning](https://docs.microsoft.com/azure/cosmos-db/partitioning-overview) to scale the database to meet the performance needs of your cloud-native service.

 You manage data in Cosmos DB data by creating [databases, containers, and items](https://docs.microsoft.com/azure/cosmos-db/databases-containers-items), shown in Figure 5-18.